 Two students from the University of Pretoria shared this picture of them in blackface and dressed in domestic worker costumes as a joke on Facebook.

-the picture has sparked a massive debate on social media sites after it went
+However, the picture has sparked a massive debate on social media sites after it went viral,

 The photo was quickly deleted, but already some people had made screen grabs and it swiftly